AndyShang/robotlegs-extensions-SFRS/src/robotlegs/bender/bundles/readme.md

-# SARS Bundle
+# SFRS Bundle

-This bundle installs a number of extensions and configurations for developers who are comfortable with the typical Robotlegs V1 MVCS setup providing ability to create application with combination of Away3D and Starling.
+This bundle installs a number of extensions and configurations for developers who are comfortable with the typical Robotlegs V1 MVCS setup providing ability to create application with combination of Flare3D and Starling.

 ## Included Extensions

 * LoggingExtension - allows you to inject loggers into clients
 * TraceLoggingExtension - sets up a simple trace log target
-* SARSIntegrationExtension - allows you to inject Starling (with named injection) and Away3D views
+* SFRSIntegrationExtension - allows you to inject Starling (with named injection) and Flare3d Scene3D
-* SARSContextViewExtension - consumes a display object container as the contextView (reimplementation of ContextViewExtension to disallow View3D being mapped as context view)
 * EventDispatcherExtension - makes a shared event dispatcher available
 * ModularityExtension - allows the context to expose and/or inherit dependencies
 * CommandMapExtension - the foundation for other command map extensions